 As biological life forms, we have an intense, if sometimes gruesome, experience with the universal principle of specification flux.
 Specification flux, with its need for energetic forms to exchange and combine energies, is why animals must sexually combine (reproduce) and why they must consume one another for food energy.
 It is also what causes atoms to trade electrons, causes different atoms and molecules combine into new forms, and leads to all energetic reactions.
 It is why galaxies and galactic clusters combine and consume one another.
 It is why the constituent elements of the originating universal plasma interacted to form baryonic matter.

 On a side note, the observation of specification flux provides an illustration of how contemplating principles of much greater scope than our own little sphere of living affects ethical/moral thought.
 For example, in regard to our subjective assessments of the cannibalistic fury of nature and our recoiling at the gruesome reality of life consuming itself, including the brutally competitive difficulties in human relatedness, some have questioned the morality of nature or raised the question of how a good god could allow such evil (known as the "problem of evil").
 In the past these kinds of thoughts were usually conducted separately from our understanding of what was perceived as the beautifully organized heavens, as if the organization of nature, especially of humans, was some how different from the organizing principles of the heavens.
 This was prior to understanding that both are one and that the "heavens" are not so orderly.
-The truth is that whole galaxies and galactic clusters, just as particles do, combine and consume one another in a manner similar to what occurs in biological life.
+The truth is that whole galaxies and galactic clusters, just as molecules do, combine and consume one another in a manner similar to what occurs in biological life.
 Whatever you think of the morality of nature or the theological problem of evil, a complexity based perspective indicates that the brutality of nature's self consuming style, which includes human interactions, are patterns of energy exchange that are consistent with the nature of the universe from the behavior of the largest galactic cluster right down to the subatomic level.